Cleo (magazine): New editorial line-up

 Oakes presided over the relaunch and repositioning of Cleo in October 2009.
 She has signed-up a veteran magazine editor and fashion stylist Aileen Marr as the new Fashion Director and Pip Edwards as Contributing Fashion Editor.
 The October issue in 2008 hence started to feature more fashion pages up front, introduce new sections and launch more beauty pages, including a market-first beauty panel.
-Such a strong fashion editorial team cemented Cleo's status as an invaluable source of information for women who want to stay on top of fashion trends.
+Such a strong fashion editorial team cemented Cleos status as an invaluable source of information for women who want to stay on top of fashion trends.